Quantitative Methods MA(SocSci)

 - Standard S5 academic entry requirements: AAAAB.

-- Other mandatory requirements: Higher English OR a humanities subject at grade B or above.
+- Other mandatory requirements: Higher English OR a Higher Humanities subject at Grades A or B.

 Accepted humanities and languages Highers

 Higher applicants to Social Sciences MA (Soc Sci) degrees must attain, or have attained, EITHER English Higher OR another humanities/language/social science Higher subject to have their application considered.
 The accepted humanities/languages/social science Higher subjects are listed below.

 - English for Speakers of Other Languages